Republican insurgency in Afghanistan: 2023

 On 28 July, the NRF attacked Taliban positions in Kapisa province, resulting in three Taliban deaths caused by snipers, with unknown casualties due to rocket fire.
 The NRF had also announced it carried out attacks in Takhar, Badakhshan, Kapisa, Parwan, and Kabul provinces.
 This series of attacks represented a shift in strategy in the NRF and AFF from frontal attacks to guerilla attacks, including the use of weapons equipped with night-vision cameras to attack the Taliban.
 On 31 July, the NRF conducted another attack in the same area, resulting in further two Taliban deaths, with unknown NRF casualties.

 On 5 August, the NRF claimed an attack on Taliban intelligence agents, killing four in Kabul and wounding one.
 In Takhar province, NRF fighters killed two Taliban fighters, including a local commander.
 On 14 August, NRF forces in Badakhshan province attacked a Taliban base at Sina village, Jurm district with three Taliban fighters killed and seizing their weapons and ammo.

 On 16 August, NRF fighters in Takhar province killed two Taliban fighters and wounded two.
 On 17 August, locals in Badakhshan province reported the deaths of four NRF fighters, including a commander, during a gunfight with Taliban forces.

 On 2 September, the NRF reported killing two Taliban fighters in Baghlan and Kapisa provinces.
 On 5 September, the NRF reported the death of Qamaruddin Andarabi, a senior commander in Andarab district, Baghlan by an alleged mole working for the Taliban.
 On 20 September, the AFF claimed to have killed a senior Taliban commander in Puli Khumri, along with four other Taliban members.

+On 17 October, Munib Amiri survived an assassination attempt in Dushanbe, the capital of Tajikistan.
+An NRF member accompanying Amiri was injured in the attack.

 The NRF and Afghanistan Freedom Front claimed to have killed at least 50 Taliban officials and soldiers during November.
 Analysts noted that the NRF lacked the strength to topple the Taliban at least for the near future, but appear to be creating political and governance challenges for the Taliban.
 Additionally, former Afghan military officials opened the office of Afghanistan United Front in the United States and Sami Sadat, a former Afghan general, asked for U.S. help during a hearing with the U.S. House of Representatives.

 On 12 December, the Afghanistan Freedom Front claimed to have killed three Taliban fighters and wounded two others by attacking a Taliban outpost in Aybak city of Samangan province.
 The AFF had been increasing their attacks across Afghanistan in recent weeks.

+As of December 2023, NRF leader Ahmad Massoud claimed that the NRF was conducting attacks against the Taliban in 20 out of Afghanistan's 34 provinces.